Hans Vaihinger: Critical reception and legacy

 During his own lifetime Vaihinger's works were generally well received both in Germany and abroad, especially in America.
 When, in 1924, his Philosophy of As If was published in English, the original 1911 book was already in its sixth edition.
-However, the American journalist Mencken was scathing in his criticism of the book, which he dismissed as an unimportant "foot-note to all existing systems".
+However, the American journalist H. L. Mencken was scathing in his criticism of the book, which he dismissed as an unimportant "foot-note to all existing systems".
 Vaihinger was also criticised by the Logical positivists who made "curt and disparaging references" to his work.

 After his death, and the intellectual sea change that followed the Second World War, Vaihinger's work received little attention from philosophers.
 It was left to psychologists such as Kelly and writers such as Kermode to draw upon his central ideas.
 However, the interest of literary scholars has continued modestly with the publication of some recent "Vaihinger-inflected critical literature".
-A reappraisal of Vaihinger by the American philosopher Arthur Fine concluded that Vaihinger was actually the "preeminent twentieth-century philosopher of modeling".
+A reappraisal of Vaihinger by the American philosopher Arthur Fine concluded that Vaihinger was actually the "preeminent twentieth-century philosopher of [scientific] modeling".
 Vaihinger's influence has since markedly increased, and the currently booming fictionalism movement in the philosophy of science takes his contributions as its main historical lead and inspiration.